-- (a) In accordance with Assembly Bill (AB) 119, the City shall provide the Union i) not less than ten (10) days' notice in advance of new hire employee orientation, and ii) within thirty (30) days of hire or by the first pay period of the month following hire, a list containing the following information on file from the City's Human Resources database system:
+- (a) In accordance with Assembly Bill (AB) 119, the City shall provide the Union i) not less than ten (10) days' notice in advance of new hire employee orientation, and ii) within thirty (30) days of hire or by the first pay period of the month following hire, a list containing the following information on file from the City's Human Resources database system (currently HTE):

 - 1. Name;

 - 2. Job title;

 - 3. Department;

 - 4. Work location;

 - 5. Personal cellular telephone numbers, including work and home;

 - 6. Personal email addresses as provided by new hire employee; and

 - 7. Home address.

-The above information shall be updated and provided to the Union at least every thirty (30) days for all bargaining unit members.
+The above information shall be updated and provided to the Union at least every thirty (30)ene-hundred and twenty (120) days for all bargaining unit members.